promptfoo/promptfoo-docs/docs/usage/sharing.md

 The CLI provides a `share` command to share your most recent evaluation results from `promptfoo eval`.

 The command creates a URL which can be used to view the results.
-The URL is valid for 2 weeks.
+The URL is valid for 2 weeks, and data is stored in Cloudflare Workers KV.
 This is useful, for example, if you're working on a team that is tuning a prompt together.

 Here's how to use it: